-Kairos previously published work reporting a 50% probability of detection at 9.2 kgh/mps Kairos (2019).

-Considering the limited resources available for this study and the interest in testing quantification accuracy at large emission rates, only 17% of data points have nonzero release rates below 50 kgh.
-Due to exclusion criteria and the wind speed conditions at the time of the release, 36 valid data points fall in the range of 0-25 kgh/mps and are presented in Figure 2.
+Kairos previously published work reporting a 50% probability of detection at 9.2 kgh/mps Berman et al. (2021).
+Considering the limited resources available for this study and the interest in testing quantification accuracy at large emission rates, only 17% of data points have nonzero release rates below 50 kgh, generally corresponding to at most rates of 25 kgh/mps, a level at which previous internal Kairos tests suggest the instrument reliably detects emissions with close to 100% probability.
+After accounting for data exclusion criteria and the wind speed conditions at the time of the release, 36 valid data points fall in the range of 0-25 kgh/mps.
+We present this subset of the full dataset in Figure 2.

 Note that we present results in these wind-normalized units for two reasons.
 First, Kairos' instrument outputs readings in wind-normalized terms, so this presentation of results disentangles instrument capabilities from the wind profile of the region in question.
 Second, these releases were on the low end of what our release apparatus could accurately meter.
 As a result, for many of these smaller releases we left the release level constant and allowed the wind to provide the variability.
 Thus, converting wind-normalized releases to absolute methane fluxes would remove this variability.
+See the SI, Section S6.4 for minimum detection results presented without wind normalization.